cargomail-org/cargomail/README.md

 Despite the importance of email infrastructure, the whole ecosystem still relies on more than 40-year-old push-based architecture and protocol design.
 While conceptually sound as a communication means, the email system is structurally obsolete and functionally deficient.

-Cargomail uses an architecture with push and pull data transfer layers.
+Cargomail uses an architecture with push and pull request layers.
 The main benefit of using this architecture is the ability to send and receive a large number of email attachments of any size.

 ## White Paper